yndc/yonscript/docs/index.md

 Yonscript is a simple strongly-typed markup and scripting language designed for defining game resource data and logic.

-Yonscript code is interpreted by the Yonscript virtual machine written in *TODO: language*.
+Yonscript code is interpreted by the Yonscript virtual machine written in C++.

 ## Goal